hurricanemark/containerize-a-django-web-app/readme.md

     *git clone https://github.com/hurricanemark/django-web-blog-.git*

 ## II.
-Build -- Start from a Base Docker image
+Build From a Base Docker Image
 Using a python3:7:latest docker image, we will walk through the mechanic of shaping up only the essential components to run a web application inside a container.
 We would of course compile the followings into a Dockerfile at a later time.
 But for the sake of understanding what it takes; Let's approach with small, manual steps.

  1. **Working with a docker container**